MicrosoftDocs/learn/learn-pr/azure/build-first-bicep-deployment-pipeline-using-azure-pipelines/includes/6-exercise-add-bicep-deployment-task-pipeline.md

    :::image type="content" source="../media/6-log-variables.png" alt-text="Screenshot of Azure DevOps that shows the pipeline log, with the '1 queue time variable used' item highlighted.":::

-   The value that you override for this pipeline's run is shown.
+   The overridden value for this pipeline run is shown.
 The `DeployToyManualsStorageAccount` variable's value is *false* because you overrode the original value.

 1. Inspect the rest of your pipeline output.